List of United States representatives from Illinois

-The following is an alphabetical list of members of the United States House of Representatives from the state of Illinois.
+The following is an alphabetical list of United States representatives from the state of Illinois.
 For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Illinois.
 The list of names should be complete as of January 3, 2019, but other data may be incomplete.
 Illinois became the 21st state on December 3, 1818.